WeAreBingBong/BingBong/README.md

 (ex>onsen).

 We made our prototype assuming we are using iphone 6+.
 So if you are using another device to see it, please adjust the screen size.
-If you are using chrome, you can easily do it with console.
+If you are using chrome, you can easily do it within console.